ImSpxrsh/Aidsense/README.md

-🔥 Aidsense: The Big Idea
+🆘 Aidsense
+AI-powered crisis support app for low-income communities in NJ-09

-Aidsense is a mobile app (built with Flutter) that uses AI to help low-income people in NJ‑09 (like Paterson) find local help — food, housing, clinics, etc.
+Aidsense is a cross-platform mobile app built with Flutter that helps individuals in crisis find real, local services like food banks, shelters, and free clinics — using plain language input and AI understanding.

+🌟 The Big Idea
-People in crisis type stuff like:
+People in crisis don’t have time for complicated forms.
+They just want to say:

 “I’m hungry and have no money”

 “My landlord kicked me out”

 “I need a free doctor for my kid”

-And your app understands what they mean → then shows them nearby resources that can help.
+Aidsense understands these natural-language inputs using AI (ChatGPT API) and shows them nearby resources — instantly.

 🧠 What Makes Aidsense Special
-✅ AI-powered: It understands messy input using ChatGPT (online)

-✅ Real help: It finds real, local services from a database

-✅ Offline mode: Still works (simpler version) when there’s no Wi-Fi

-✅ Built in Flutter: Runs on both iPhone and Android

-📱 HOW THE APP WORKS (Step-by-Step)
+✅ AI-powered — Understands messy text input via ChatGPT (OpenAI API) ✅ Real help — Pulls real services from a local database ✅ Offline mode — Works with limited functionality even without Wi-Fi ✅ Cross-platform — Built in Flutter, runs on both Android and iOS

+📱 How the App Works
 🔹 1.
-User Opens App
+Open the App
-They tap "Get Help"
+User taps Get Help from the home screen.

 🔹 2.
-They Type a Message
+User Types a Message
+Free-form text like:

+css
+Copy
+Edit
 “I need food for my baby”
 “I lost my job and can’t pay rent”
 🔹 3.
 AI Understands the Message
-If they’re online:
+Online:

-The app sends that message to your Flask backend
+Flutter app sends message to Flask backend

-Flask sends it to ChatGPT (OpenAI API)

-GPT replies with something like: "food" or "rent"
+Flask uses OpenAI API (ChatGPT) to interpret intent → e.g., "food" or "shelter"

-App uses that label to pull matching services from your database
+App queries database for matching services

-If they’re offline:
-Flutter uses a keyword matching function to guess the category (no ChatGPT, but still works!)
+Offline:

+Uses keyword matching fallback (on-device)

-Example: “I’m hungry” → matches "food"
+Example: “I’m hungry” → matches category "food"

 🔹 4.
-App Shows Help Nearby
-From your database (stored as JSON or SQLite), it shows:
+Show Nearby Help
+Resources are shown from your local DB (JSON or SQLite):

-🥫 Food pantries
+🥫 Food Pantries

-🏠 Emergency shelters
+🏠 Emergency Shelters

-🏥 Free clinics
+🏥 Free Clinics

-→ either in a map view (if online) or a list view (if offline)
+Online: Map View with geolocation sorting

+Offline: List View sorted by stored zip codes

 🔹 5.
 Bonus Features (Optional)
-❤️ Save/bookmark services
+❤️ Bookmark/save useful services

-📍 Use location to sort services by distance
+📍 Use location to sort services by proximity

-🔄 Let users update the resource list when they’re back online
+🔄 Allow community edits when back online

-💻 TECH STACK (Full Setup)
-🔷 FRONTEND → Flutter (Dart)
-Screen    What it does
-Home    Welcome + Get Help button
-Input    User types message
-Results    Shows list/map of help (food, shelter) Offline Mode    Handles local results without internet